rishiba/doc_syscalls/03_glibc.rst

 =====================

 *   Here is a listing of all the directories inside the extracted ``glibc`` directory.
-You can see the diectories where the code related to ``math`` ``strings`` ``stdlib`` are present.
+You can see the directories where the code related to ``math`` ``strings`` ``stdlib`` are present.

 ::